How to Configure or Disable Predictive Text in Open Office

 Now, untick the box that says “Enable Word Completion”.
 Your Open Office will no longer automatically try to predict what you’re typing.

-Note: if you leave “collect words” ticked, the system will still collect words to Auto Complete, but Won’t actually use them.
+Note: if you leave “collect words” ticked, the system will still collect words to Auto Complete, but won’t actually use them.
 If you’re just turning the feature off for a little while, leave it ticked.
 Otherwise, untick it, to save memory, and a little bit of processor power whilst you’re working.

 Hi, thanks for this.
 It’s what I was looking for.
 How do I scroll down the list of autocorrect entries, I wonder?